HipsterBrown/xs-dev/README.md

 - the `moddable` git repo is cloned into `~/.local/share` instead of a new/existing `~/Projects` directory
 - a symlink for `xsbug.app` is created in `/Applications` for easy access through Launchpad (on Mac)

+**On Linux, `xs-dev setup` commands should be prefixed with `sudo -E` to provide the user permission to install dependencies in the current shell environment.**

 Run script for initial setup:

 ```